ZakSingh/omelette/README.md

-# REJOICE
+# Omelette

-REJOICE is an extension of egg, incorporating Reinforcement Learning for the selection of rules.
+Omelette is an extension of egg, incorporating Reinforcement Learning for the selection of rules.

+# TODO